Love set you going like a fat gold watch.

 Thinking too of those whose mothers were not quite the mothers they needed -or wanted – for step-mothers, foster mothers, god mothers and for the many, many women who decide not to be mothers.

-For the second time in less than a year we may not have the chance to celebrate Mother’s day with our own mothers.
-If the past year has taught us anything however, it is the comfort of our support systems: the rock-like friends who have heard the wobble in our voice, neighbours who have left kindness on our doorstep along with the work and life mentors who make up the “many other mothers” in our lives.
+If the past couple of years have taught us anything, it is the comfort of our support systems: the rock-like friends who have heard the wobble in our voice, neighbours who have left kindness on our doorstep along with the work and life mentors who make up the “many other mothers” in our lives.
 And who knows, perhaps Mother’s Day this year should be the chance to thank them all.